 In addition, it is not hard to see that \eqref{retain} is consistent with the sum rule in \cite[Eq.
 (4.11)]{BF} if and only if $\beta=1$, proving in another way that \eqref{retain} is not a feasible scaling limit when $\beta\ne 1$.
 Incidentally, for $\beta=1$, the sum rule reduces to the ``$1/8$-formula'' in the parlance of \cite{AKM}.
 We thank S.-S. Byun for this observation.

 However, by comparing with numerical results for the diagonal values $\rho^\beta(u)=B^\beta(u,u)$ for a true limiting $1$-point function, it can be surmised that $\rho^\beta(u)$ seems to ``oscillate'' about and the asymptotic values as $\re u\to \pm\infty$ match (see \cite{CFTW,CSA}).
-In this way, it seems that the exact solution \eqref{retain}, does retain some features of the precise scaling limit.
+In this way, it seems that the reference solution \eqref{retain} does retain some features of an actual scaling limit.

 It is also worth noting that the simple proof of Gaussian field convergence in \cite{AHM,ACC}, there obtained for $\beta=1$, extends naturally to all $\beta>0$ provided that some apriori tightness and asymptotic symmetry properties for all \textit{bulk} scaling limits $B^\beta$ can be proven.
 In short, if after rescaling about zooming points well in the bulk, subsequential limits $B^\beta(u,v)$ exist and are functions of $|u-v|$, then the strategy of proof in \cite{AHM} carries over to all $\beta$.
 In this way, the problem is reduced to determining to what extent the (bulk) limiting measures $B^\beta(u,v)\, dA(v)$ are symmetric with respect to rotations about $u$.
 We shall find opportunity to return to this question below.